 They are tough creatures with a feisty attitude and a tough mouth.
 I also recommend deliberately purchasing an abnormally large swivel.
 A larger one than you would normally use for freshwater fishing.
 Larger swivels that are often used for saltwater will often be rated at a higher pound test rating even if they are the same size.
 That provides you the extra insurance you need when reeling in those huge monsters.
 Coming off of the other end of the swivel, is a leader line attached with another Palomar knot.
 The line should be monofilament.

 Whenever you hook your bait always leave plenty of hook point exposed so you can tag the fish when it bites.
 Bait your hook with the main forage of the water body or the next best thing, cast it to a deep patch of water preferably with structure, and wait for a bite.
 Now you are really fishing!
 If you cannot use the main forage as bait, consider using a great alternative.
-Try using some of the best baits for Channel Catfish that proven over and over again to work pretty much everywhere.
+Try using some of the best baits for channel catfish that proven over and over again to work pretty much everywhere.
 These consist of chicken liver, cheese, hotdogs, corn, crayfish, pet food, and other things.
 Some of the best dipbaits for Channel Catfish have these flavors available and can be very effective too when properly presented.
+These are more for catching numbers of fish.